galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 There are 25 chromosomes.
 The 22 autosomes (Chr.
 1-22), both sex chromosomes (Chr.
 X and Y) and the small circular mitochondrial chromosome (Chr.
 M).
 > > 2.
-The cell barcodes are unique 16 bp oligos, located in the column `Name`.
+The cell barcodes are unique 16 bp oligos, located in column 4.
 > >
 > {: .solution}
 >